Ariane 6 Achieves Successful Maiden Flight with Minor Setback [UPDATED]

 According to the official ESA information, at over 60 meters tall, Ariane 6 will weigh almost 900 tonnes when launched with a full payload – equivalent to one and a half Airbus A380 passenger aircraft.
 “Ariane 6 can put any satellite or payload into any orbital path, and even multiple on a single trip” – according to the post from official ESA’s account on X.

-What so special about Ariane 6 rocket?
+What is so special about the Ariane 6 rocket?

 ESA Director Josef Aschbacher claims that Ariane 6 is the same class of heavy rocket as SpaceX’s Falcon 9.
 However, the main difference is reusability.
 ESA representatives aim to develop this capability in order to compete on the international space stage.